-Research Assistant I in the Department of Physics (Ref.: 495795) (to commence on July 1, 2019, or as soon as possible thereafter, on a one-year temporary term, or on a two-year fixed-term basis, with the possibility of renewal)
+Research Assistant I in the Faculty of Education (Ref.: 503098) (to commence as soon as possible, on a two-year fixed-term basis with contract-end gratuity and University contribution to a retirement benefits scheme, totalling up to 10% of basic salary, with the possibility of renewal)